Kuku Sabzi (Persian Herb Frittata)

 This post may contain affiliate links.

-Kuku Sabzi, a Persian herb frittata, is a simple and flavorful dish from Persian cuisine.
-Made with fresh herbs and spices, it’s perfect for Persian New Year (Nowruz) or as a healthy meal year-round.
-Its bright green color and soft texture make it delightful to enjoy.
+Kuku Sabzi, a Persian herb frittata, is a simple and flavorful dish made with fresh herbs and spices.
+It’s perfect for Persian New Year (Nowruz) or as a complete meal year-round.
+It’s usually served as a wrap with lavash but you can also enjoy it with rice or simply on its own.

 As the Persian New Year and spring approach, we try to bring a lot of green into our food as it represents life and rebirth.
-Some of these dishes are ash reshteh (Persian noodle soup) and sabzi polo (herb rice), usually served with stuffed fish. fried branzino, roasted branzino, or Persian style branzino.
+Some of the dishes we make include ash reshteh (Persian noodle soup) and sabzi polo (herb rice), usually served with stuffed fish.

 Kookoo Sabzi is a dish that captures the spirit of late winter.
 Filled with fresh herbs, walnuts, and barberries, it’s a perfect way to wrap up the season.